django-cms/django-cms/docs/how_to/custom_plugins.rst

   plugin with.

-In addition to those attributes, you can also override the :ref:`render` method which determines the template context variables that are used render your plugin.
+In addition to those attributes, you can also override the :ref:`render` method which determines the template context variables that are used to render your plugin.
 By default, this method only adds ``instance`` and ``placeholder`` objects to your context, but plugins can override this to include any context that is required.